 Young Jean Lee is a fiercely experimental playwright.
 Here she is in a band!
 Her voice and stage presence are like an average person singing karaoke except that she is performing songs she has written.
 With sincerity, sly humor and devastation truth, she weaves story, performance, music, art and play into an offering of comfort for others who may suffer when facing loneliness, getting old, tragedy and death.
 I was mesmerized, entertained and truly comforted by the wisdom in these songs.
 The highlight is at 23 minutes in when Young Jean does a song based on her mother's grandmother's comments on aging.
 So dark and hysterically funny.

 I continually question how artists can impact the world in a profound way.
-Today I came across a powerful answer in Lily Yeh.
+Today I came across an answer in Lily Yeh.
 Through an unexpected opportunity to transform an inner city lot, she went on to do the same in a massive dump site in Nairobi where 100,000 people live and then to build a Genocide Memorial in Rwanda.
 Seeing the memorial, people said, "When we see beauty, we see hope.
 Our loved ones can some home in honor and dignity."
 Lily explains that through art, we travel to the "dustless world" a sacred place of pristine beauty and poignant serenity."
 This is her Web site. http://barefootartists.org/.
 There is a documentary on her called The Barefoot Artist.

 The Gwangju Biennale 2018 is showing 22 paintings from North Korea to the South Korean public for the first time through the extraordinary and courageous efforts of curator, B.G.Muhn, Georgetown Art professor and artist.
 My expectation of North Korean art was cartoonish social realism, but in these paintings changed my view completely.
 I am struck by the expressiveness, the vibrant colors, rhythmic lyricism, playful sentimentality and sense of togetherness and humanity.
 I wish I knew what the poster behind the bus stop said that no one is noticing.
 The women around the laptop is a fascinating scene as is the way the pink and yellow fabrics are painted in contrast to the drab surroundings.
 My father was from Anju in North Korea.
 His family fled and became refugees in 1943 when he was 9 years-old.
 Seeing these images feels healing.
 Thank you B.G.
 Muhn for pioneering this connection to artists in North Korea.
 You have made a bridge so that we can see each other with more humanity.